 Can homeschool groups attend Journey Through Justice?

 Yes.
 Homeschool groups may attend Journey Through Justice on Mondays and Tuesdays.
 If your group wants to come on another day of the week, we will try to accommodate you, but we may not be able to provide free parking in our parking deck.
-Our program is designed for students in grades 4-12 , so we do ask that you make alternate arrangements for any younger siblings.
+Our program is designed for students in grades 4-12; no child younger than 4th grade will be allowed in the classroom or courtroom.
+Parents with younger children should make alternate arrangements for those children or arrange, in advance of your arrival at the Bar, for another group parent to take responsibility for the older child(ren).
+In the latter case, you must complete the form HERE before leaving the Bar.

 Does "Group Mentoring" apply to me?